Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-August 1st, 2023
+August 3rd, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-178:
+New in this latest version release-179:

 1.)
-Fix an edge case where single-star mode could generate exception spam on Linux systems (yet to see on Windows for some odd reason).
+More performance and memory optimizations for single star mode.

 Known Bugs: